PriankaV/priankav/README.md

 ## Hello!! 👋

-My name is Prianka and I am passionate about related projects in Computer Science and Data Science!
+My name is Prianka Vikram and I am passionate about related projects in Computer Science and Data Science!

-- 🔭 I’m working on a **Tenant Management System (TMS)**, a web-based portal to streamline communication between property managers and renters.
+- 🔭 I’m working on a **Finance Management System**, an app that lets users focus all their financial activities in one place with the use of AI.
 - 🌱 I’m learning about **Supply Chain Optimization** and diving into related projects to apply data science to real-world problems.
 - 👯 I’m actively looking to collaborate on hackathons and open-source projects!
 Feel free to reach out to me on LinkedIn.
-- 💡 I love solving problems with data and building tools that create efficiency and make life easier.
 <!--
 **PriankaV/priankav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.